ReasonEdit: Editing Vision-Language Models using Human Reasoning: Reasoning-Enhanced VLM Editing

 \subsection{ReasonEdit}

 As illustrated in Fig.~\ref{fig:method}, we propose ReasonEdit, the first reasoning-enhanced VLM editor.
-ReasonEdit continuously engineer each reasoning-informed edit into detailed image-text entries, and stores them in a codebook to retrieve relevant facts during inference, without updating model weights.
+ReasonEdit continuously engineers each reasoning-informed edit into detailed image-text entries, and stores them in a codebook to retrieve relevant facts during inference, without updating model weights.

 \xhdr{Visual Evidence Patchification} As illustrated by the left example in Fig.~\ref{fig:method}, human reasoning may describe fine-grained visual details better captured by image parts than by the full image, requiring editors to align such visual details with their textual counterparts~\cite{zhang2025mc, zeng2025visual}.
 In ReasonEdit, users can provide cropped image patches as visual evidence for statements in their reasoning (e.g., Fig.~\ref{fig:problem_definition}).
 When no manual evidence is provided, we automatically identify image regions most relevant to a given sentence, using VLMs as an approximation.
-Given an image and a sentence $s_j \in r^+$, we generate candidate patches at multiple spatial scales and verify each patch by prompting the VLM with “Does the image show $s_j$?”, discarding patches with low confidence.
-For the remaining patches, we score relevance using the log-likelihood of $s_j$ conditioned on the patch.
-Lastly, we select visual evidence by retaining the highest-likelihood patches and the highest-likelihood smallest patches, balancing semantic relevance and spatial precision.
-Fig.~\ref{fig:patch} shows an example.
-Detailed algorithm is in Appendix~\ref{app:reasonedit_details}.
+Given an image and a sentence $s_j \in r^+$, we generate candidate patches at multiple spatial scales and verify each patch by prompting the VLM with “Does the image show $s_j$?”, retaining only patches whose predicted probability of “yes” exceeds that of “no”.
+We score relevance using the log-likelihood of $s_j$ by prompting the VLM with the patch and the descriptive prompt: “Describe this image.”
+Lastly, we select visual evidence by retaining the highest-likelihood patch overall and the highest-likelihood patch among the smallest candidates, balancing semantic relevance and spatial precision.
+Detailed algorithm of visual evidence patchification and a quantitative evaluation of its quality are provided in Appendix~\ref{app:reasonedit_details}.
+Fig.~\ref{fig:patch} contains an example.